 Note that the second constraint only enforces \textit{pure} lying strategies to incur non-positive reward, nevertheless, it is sufficient since any mixed strategy is a convex combination of pure strategies and its corresponding reward is also a convex combination with the same weights.
 The final constraint assumes all entries of $\mathbf{R}\mathbf{d}$ are negative, thus making sure any report strategy without observing incurs a non-positive reward.

-\begin{theorem}[Optimal cost of a two–agent peer-prediction mechanism] Suppose the belief matrix $\mathbf{B}$ is invertible, and there does not exist $x\in \mathcal{Y}$ such that $\mathbb{P}(X_i = x) = 1$.
+\begin{theorem}[Optimal cost of a two–agent peer-prediction mechanism] Assume that $\mathbb{P}(X_i = x) > 0$ for all $x\in \mathcal{Y}$, and the belief matrix $\mathbf{B}$ is invertible.
 Then the linear program \eqref{eq: two-agent mechanism design} (equivalently, its matrix form \eqref{eq: LP formation for two-agent mechanism design}) is feasible.
-Moreover, the minimum achievable expected payment equals the individual rationality threshold~$c$; that is,
+Moreover, its optimal value equals the labor cost~$c$; that is,

 In addition, at optimality, the first constraint in \eqref{eq: two-agent mechanism design} is binding. \end{theorem}

 The tight result on the objective function is in the spirit of the classical Cr\'emer-McLean mechanism \cite{cremer1988full}, which can extract full surplus from the agents when type distributions are common knowledge.
 The conditions are satisfied for ``almost all'' $\mathbf{B}$ and $\mathbf{d}$.